The DBMS_PIPE package provides the capability to send messages through a pipe within or between sessions connected to the same database cluster.

 EXEC DBMS_PIPE.PURGE('pipe');

-The following code example shows an attempt to retrieve the next message.
-The RECEIVE_MESSAGE call returns status code 1, which indicates that a timeout occurs because no message is available.
+The following example shows an attempt to retrieve the next message.
+The RECEIVE_MESSAGE call returns a status code.

 DECLARE